 - Ensure that all the resources used to migrate data are compatible with the cloud databases you are using.
 Your selected vendors will provide the data migration tools you need.

-- Configure monitoring, progress and risk alerts, and ensure availability and efficient disaster recovery.
+- Configure monitoring, progress, and risk alerts, and ensure availability and efficient disaster recovery.

-- Test your apps with the cloud database and ensure performance and connectivity work as up to speed.
+- Test your apps with the cloud database and ensure performance and connectivity work up to speed.

 - Underline access rights and level.